code-sam/stacked_linear_algebra_graph/README.md

 Graph operators apply to any applicable combination of vertex vector and adjacency matrix.

 ### Transactions
-Cairn Knowledge Graph does not guarantee [ACID](https://en.wikipedia.org/wiki/ACID) database transaction properties.
+The graph does not implement [ACID](https://en.wikipedia.org/wiki/ACID) database transactions.

 ### Persistence
 The graph resides in-memory and does not exist in persistent storage.